Kyllano/Kyllano.github.io/_posts/2024-02-13-CozyHostingWriteup.md

 [+] bcrypt
 ```

-This is bcrypt, we can now use John the ripper to crack the password like this :
+This is bcrypt, we can now use John the ripper to crack the password using the `rockyou.txt` wordlist like this :

 ```
 kyll@kyll-Latitude-3520:~/Desktop/code_folder/HTB/CozyHosting$ john --format=bcrypt --wordlist=/home/kyll/Desktop/code_folder/Tools/rockyou.txt hash.txt